 How to get noticed by recruiters on LinkedIn

-Location, skills, relevant positions, education – it all matters.
+Complete your profile.
 Ideally, your profile should be as complete as your resume and a recruiter would only need to take a quick glance to see if they’re interested in learning more about you and your needs.

 About System One

 System One specializes in delivering integrated services and human capital management solutions within six strategic pillars: critical infrastructure, life sciences, legal, creative & digital, government, and technology.
 For more than 40 years, it built its reputation on exceptional talent, flexible delivery, and full accountability.
 System One is based in Pittsburgh, PA. www.systemone.com.